enviodev/docs/blog/2024-07-18-data-indexing-on-fuel.md

 Developers and data analysts can interact with HyperFuel API using JavaScript, Python, or Rust [clients](https://github.com/enviodev/hyperfuel-json-api), and choose the output their data in JSON, Arrow, and Parquet formats.

-With HyperFuel, developers can sync large datasets in minutes, eliminating the need to use slow or rate-limited node endpoints, like RPCs, which would typically take hours or days using to fetch large data sets.
+With HyperFuel, developers can sync large datasets in minutes, eliminating the need to use slow or rate-limited node endpoints, like RPCs, which would typically take hours or even days to fetch large data sets.
 HyperFuel is ideal for developers building dApps, block explorers, wallets, analytics, and other data-heavy use cases on the Fuel Network.

 ### HyperIndex